scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 results (which are almost always NumPy arrays) using ``mpi4py``."
 Very few users report more intricate communication patterns.

-The Conda tool uses ``multiprocessing`` but even after filtering out those cases, ``multiprocessing`` remains one of the most popular Python libraries in use on Cori.
+Next we consider multiprocessing.
+We know that the Conda tool uses multiprocessing but even after filtering out those cases, multiprocessing remains one of the most popular Python libraries in use on Cori.
+If we examine Fig. :ref:`case-studies` (center), we don't see the same kind of strong relationships we did with mpi4py.
-Correlations between ``multiprocessing`` and other packages appear in Fig.
-:ref:`case-studies` (center).
-The primary correlation visible here is with Scipy, which has some built-in support for interoperating with ``multiprocessing``, for instance through ``scipy.optimize``.

-As with ``mpi4py`` we followed up with several of the top ``multiprocessing`` users.
+The primary correlation visible here is with SciPy, which has some built-in support for interoperating with multiprocessing, for instance through ``scipy.optimize``.
+To learn more we followed up with several of the top multiprocessing users.
-One replied: "I'm using and testing many bioinformatics Python-based packages, some of them probably using Python ``multiprocessing``.
+One reported: "I'm using and testing many bioinformatics Python-based packages, some of them probably using Python multiprocessing.
-But I'm not specifically writing myself scripts with ``multiprocessing``."
+But I'm not specifically writing myself scripts with multiprocessing."
 Another reported: "The calculations are executing a workflow for computing the binding energies of ligands in metal complexes.
-Since each job is independent, ``multiprocessing`` is used to start workflows on each available processor."
+Since each job is independent, multiprocessing is used to start workflows on each available processor."
-**FIXME** We appear to have some mix of both direct and indirect use of ``multiprocessing`` as reported by these users; understanding this breakdown will be part of our future work.
+We appear to have some mix of both direct and indirect use of multiprocessing as reported by these users.

-Dask is a Python package for task-based parallelism and analytics at scale.
+Finally we consider Dask, a Python package for task-based parallelism and analytics at scale.
 Users are increasingly interested in these kinds of cluster runtimes where they queue up work, submit the work to the scheduler as a task graph, and the scheduler handles dependencies and farms out the tasks to workers.